fay59/classix/README.md

   libraries, and we need unit tests for libraries too.
 * The graphical debugger is a work in progress.
 Right now, it can display disassembly and that's it.
+* The execution system could use a redesign because the interpreter is too central to it.
+That will make it difficult to implement a m68k interpreter on the top of the current design.
+We really should change the way function calls work, but it's not clear how clean that would be without at least *some* just-in-time compilation.

+Of course, any kind of help is appreciated.

  [1]: http://www.dosbox.com/
  [2]: http://boxerapp.com/